 *This post contains compensated links.
 Find more info in my DISCLAIMER.

 - What is the Locavore menu like?
+What is the Locavore Price?
 Locavore Ubud’s menu is unlike most of the other menus at restaurants that top Asia’s 50 Best Restaurants, in its creativity and locality.
-Locavore only offers tasting menus.
-The five course menu is $55, and the seven course menu is $65.
+The Locavore Restaurant menu includes two tasting menus and no a la carte option.
+The five-course menu is $55, and the seven-course menu is $65.
 There is also a vegetarian tasting menu.
+The Locavore menu price changes based on courses and drink pairings.
+I know the Locavore Bali menu price is more than other local Ubud restaurants, but it’s worth the splurge.

 - Does Locavore offer wine pairings?
 No, but Locavore Ubud offers drink pairings, which are selected to pair with the Locavore menu.
 The drink pairings add approximately $40 per person.